danibarna/floodGAM/data/README.md

 We use data from the HYKVALP-ICECORR archive (archive 35), which has primarily controlled data with fine/variable time resolution and is virtually ice-reduced.
-HYKVALP-ICECORR is not secondarily controlled or complete[^1].
+HYKVALP-ICECORR is not currently secondarily controlled or complete[^1].

 Because the HYKVAL data is incomplete, we must make decisions on how to handle years with missing data.
 We choose to cross-check the